ravixalgorithm/openreadme/README.md

 ## ✨ Introduction

 OpenReadme is a cutting-edge GitHub profile README generator powered by Next.js (App Router), Tailwind CSS, and serverless Chromium for dynamic image generation.
-Create stunning, auto-updating profile banners with customizable bento-style layouts that sync with your GitHub activity.
+Create stunning, auto-updating profile banners with personalized bento-style layouts that showcase your GitHub activity, social links, and professional information.

 ## 🌍 Open Dev Society Manifesto <a name="manifesto"></a>

 We live in a world where knowledge is hidden behind paywalls.
 Where tools are locked in subscriptions.
 Where information is twisted by bias.
-Where newcomers are told they're not "good enough" to access resources they need to learn and grow.
+Where newcomers are told they're not "good enough" to access resources.

 We believe there's a better way.